hanatonikkou/xous-book/src/ch07-02-caller-idioms.md

 - Deferred-response is implemented by binding the current message to an `Option<MessageEnvelope>` type that is external to the main event loop.
    - By sticking the message into a `Some()`, the message is not allowed to go out of scope, the `Drop` is never called, and thus the caller blocks.
    - However, the callee is free to continue on with its processing.
    - A return is triggered by calling `take()` on the enclosing `Option`.
 This moves the message out of the `Option` and into the current scope, where the message can now be modified with a return value.
-Once that operation ends, the message goes out of scope, `Drop` is called, and likewise, data is returned to the caller
+Once that operation ends, the message goes out of scope, `Drop` is called, and likewise, data is returned to the caller.

 ⚠️ IPC Interoperability ⚠️